Stories that stick

 On the surface, there’s nothing in this story that’s in any way reflective of my own life.
 I’ll probably (hopefully) never find myself waiting patiently under a three-story-high wall of ocean water, but that doesn’t matter.

 I’m still connected to the story, pulled in by an invisible cord undulating beneath the visuals and cinematic effects.
-A cord tangled in nerves of passion, tension, desire, frustration and a slew of other emotions one experiences in pursuit of creative fulfillment and a happy life.
-So, in a strange way, I do see myself there, diving off cliffs into angry waves, camera in hand, grin on my face.
-Raw, relentless passion.
+A cord tangled in nerves of passion, tension, desire, frustration, and a slew of other emotions one experiences in pursuit of creative fulfillment and a happy life.